Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Linkbait design

-Different from exiting LFA mitigation mechanisms, Linkbait can actively mitigate LFA by link obfuscation even without the effort of bot detection.
-However, the network still suffers from junk traffic generated by the bots.
-In this section, we further propose the bot detection component to accurately distinguish bots from legitimate hosts.
-It is worth noting that bot detection of Linkbait is different from that of existing schemes.
-Since we issue early warning about suspicious bots before links are congested, we can leverage routing policies (e.g., TE) to regulate their flows instead of simply preventing them from entering our network.
-In this way, these legitimate hosts who are identified as malicious bots by Linkbait will not be severely disturbed.

-The biggest difference between bots and legitimate link-probers is that the former tries to dig out as many links as possible while the latter only queries one or two links at one time.
-Generally speaking, an adversary spends a relatively long time to construct the linkmap since the probing flows were gradually generated by a large number of bots.
-Once the linkmap is obtained, the adversary will fully utilizes all his bots to flood the target links with TCP-like flows.
-With our link obfuscation, the adversary will converge his junk flows into bait links at the same time.
-In this paper, we propose to leverage the unique patterns during the linkmap construction phase and the flooding phase to accurately distinguish bots from legitimate hosts.
+In this paper, we propose to leverage the unique patterns during the linkmap construction phase and the flooding phase to accurately distinguish compromised devices from legitimate IoT devices.
 In particular, we monitor the long-term traceroute traffic and also continuously monitor the short-term flooding traffic with a sliding window.
-By combining these features, we leverage a supervised learning algorithm to accurately distinguish bots from legitimate hosts.
+By combining these features, we leverage a supervised learning algorithm to accurately distinguish compromised devices from legitimate devices.